Continuing from part I of the A-Z of expat life, which covered ‘Armpit of the Earth’ to ‘Moving’ here is part II, from ‘New’ to ‘Zoo’.

 S is for Serial expat.
 You move abroad, often under the naive misunderstanding that this is in one location for a fixed amount of time, then another opportunity comes up and another…and before you know it you are a serial expat.
 S is also for “See you next time.”
 The endless goodbyes (especially if you are a serial expat) take their emotional toll.
 “Parting is such sweet sorrow”, so said no expat ever.
 So we don’t say goodbye, we say see you next time.
 S is for Secret Agent.
 I just wonder how many expats and especially expat partners are in fact secretly working undercover.

 T is for Travel.
 It’s got to be one of the big perks!
 We’ve visited places that would never have been on our radar and had experiences we could never have dreamed of while we’ve been living overseas.
-But T is also for Torture, Travel Torture, sometimes it’s just not glamorous or fun at all.
+But T is also for Torture, Travel Torture, sometimes it’s not glamorous or fun at all, just ask Buzz Lightyear.